 1. Swim and Play in the Gulf

 Spend the day swimming in the Gulf of Mexico tops our list of things to do on Dauphin Island.
-The gulf waters are much calmer than ocean waves, but still, have plenty of waves to jump.
-This makes it the perfect place for little ones to get used to waves without it being too overwhelming for the kids and for the parents.
+The gulf waters are much calmer than ocean waves but still have plenty of waves to jump.
+This makes it the perfect place for little ones to get used to waves without it being too overwhelming for the kids and parents.

-We pack up snacks for the day (we take a few ideas from our favorite road trip meal and snack ideas that pack well) so we’re not running back and forth to the house all day.
+We pack up snacks for the day (we take a few ideas from our favorite road trip meal and snack ideas that pack well), so we’re not running back and forth to the house all day.
 And don’t forget to bring all your favorite beach gear for the water too.
-Anchor big floats to lounge in the water (we bring this giant floating island from Intex, but have our eye on these floating water mats), catch the waves with a boogie board, or glide along the water’s edge on a skimboard.
+We anchor a giant float to lounge in the water (though we have our eye on these floating water mats for next year), catch the waves with a boogie board, or glide along the water’s edge on a skimboard.

 2. Take a Kayak or SUP Out on the Water

-We pack up our inflatable kayaks to paddle around the island (these super-portable kayaks can be found here: Intex Challenger K1 Kayak, 1-Person Inflatable Kayak Set with Aluminum Oars and High Output Air Pump).
+We pack up our inflatable kayaks to paddle around the island.
+(We have the super-portable Intex Kayaks: Intex Challenger K1 Kayak, 1-Person Inflatable Kayak Set with Aluminum Oars and High Output Air Pump).
 You can also get out onto the water on jet skis, pontoons, or SUPs – all are available for rent on the island.

 3. Go Fishing

 Dauphin Island is one of the most epic fishing destinations and a great outdoorsy activity for families.
-Anyone with an interest in fishing should have this on their itinerary of things to do on Dauphin Island.
-The bay side of the island is set up for quick boat access out into the waters for a day of fishing.
-In the mornings, people line the beach on the gulf side with their fishing poles propped up for a big catch.
+Anyone who enjoys fishing should have this on their itinerary of things to do on Dauphin Island.
+The island’s bayside is set up for quick boat access out into the waters for a day of fishing.
+People line the beach on the gulf side in the mornings with their fishing poles propped up for a big catch.

 4. Take a Stroll and Search for Wildlife